How to teach a cat to use a cat flap

 While there are a variety of different cat flaps available, you’ll find that the main difference is how the cat flap is activated.

 Traditional cat flaps which are open all the time are often the cheapest option.
 However, they allow any cat in the neighbourhood to wander into your home.
+They can also allow draights to enter the home, so you really need one that has a magnet to hold it lightly shut.

 Microchip cat flaps only allow a cat to use the cat flap if their microchip numbers have been programmed into the cat flap.
 This means that no other cats can get in via the cat flap.
 As long as your cat is wearing their collar, they will always be able to gain entry to your home.